University of Northern Colorado: Campus

 The campus is divided into two main areas: central and west.
-UNC's Central Campus includes the areas north of 20th Street and west of 8th Avenue in Greeley, Colorado.
+UNCO's Central Campus includes the areas north of 20th Street and west of 8th Avenue in Greeley, Colorado.
 The residence halls on Central Campus have been designated a state historic district.

 Organization

 The board of trustees for the university oversees the administration and approves the university annual budget.
-Several members of the university's administrative team are ex officio members of the Board.
+Several members of the university's administrative team are ex officio members of the board.

 Presidents

 The university has had 13 presidents since its establishment: